 No preservative or bacteriostatic agent is present in this product.
 Aseptic technique must be used in the preparation of final IV solution.
 Do not exceed the In-Use storage conditions of the reconstituted and diluted solutions of CUBICIN described below.
 Discard unused portions of CUBICIN.

 In-Use Storage Conditions for CUBICIN Once Reconstituted in Acceptable Intravenous Diluents

 Stability studies have shown that the reconstituted solution is stable in the vial for 12 hours at room temperature and up to 48 hours if stored under refrigeration at 2 to 8°C (36 to 46°F).

 The diluted solution is stable in the infusion bag for 12 hours at room temperature and 48 hours if stored under refrigeration.
 The combined storage time (reconstituted solution in vial and diluted solution in infusion bag) should not exceed 12 hours at room temperature or 48 hours under refrigeration.

 CUBICIN is compatible with 0.9% sodium chloride injection and lactated Ringer's injection.

 CUBICIN is not compatible with dextrose-containing diluents.

-Because only limited data are available on the compatibility of CUBICIN with other IV substances, additives and other medications should not be added to CUBICIN single-use vials or infusion bags, or infused simultaneously through the same IV line.
+Because only limited data are available on the compatibility of CUBICIN with other IV substances, additives and other medications should not be added to CUBICIN single-dose vials or infusion bags, or infused simultaneously with CUBICIN through the same IV line.
 If the same IV line is used for sequential infusion of different drugs, the line should be flushed with a compatible intravenous solution before and after infusion with CUBICIN.